tripal/tripald3/README.md

 Furthermore, all diagrams have a consistent, configurable colour scheme and key.
 - Simple Pie Chart
 - Donut Pie Chart
+- Multi-Ring Pie Chart (Multiple series)
 - Pedigree Diagram

 ## Documentation
 Documentation is currently available in the Javascript files for each diagram.
 Furthermore, there are examples on how to use each chart in `templates/tripald3_demo_page.tpl.php`.
 Before release I will develop documentation in the Wiki as well.

 ## Future Work
-- Add additional diagrams including:
+Add additional diagrams including:
-   - Multi-ring Pie Chart
  - Bar Chart
  - Column Chart